riverluara/love-peace/README.md

 - Weihao Yan

 ## Mission Statement
 Creating an action-packed space-racing experience with a challenging environment.
 Our target audience is those who enjoy racing but a little bit of a twist to it; strategy-targeted, simulation.
-Success will be defined by having the How will you define success?*
+Success will be defined by how well the environment looks and having at least one functional ship moving in the environment

 ## Communications